korrolion/smartrate/README.md

 # SmartRate

+AppStore rating request.
+Show your users rating alert only then they are happy.

 This pod will help you to realize your complex logic of showing rating window.
 You could set any sequence of actions.